ayacoo/xliff/README.md

 * Migrates XLIFF files from version 1.0 to 1.2
 * Generates XLIFF files in defined languages
 * Generates XLIFF files in defined languages with automatic translation via Deepl
+* Export XLIFF Files in csv or xlsx files

 ## 2 Usage